bchalman/md-cv/index.md

 ## Currently

-I'm a Sales Representative at Chalman Technologies, based out of their office and application lab in Anaheim, CA. Here I develop and manage sale opportunities for many equipment suppliers, covering assembly, test, and rework equipment for hybrid electronics and material processing for general manufacturing.
+Sales Representative at Chalman Technologies, based out of their office and application lab in Anaheim, CA. Here I develop and manage sale opportunities for many equipment suppliers, covering assembly, test, and rework equipment for hybrid electronics and material processing for general manufacturing.

 In my off-time, I am working toward a career in software development, utilizing self-study programs to expand on the programming foundations I have from university coursework.